Skip to content

 Avian Flu Wild Birds Updates

 The Wild Bird Feeding Institute has been diligently monitoring the outbreak of the Highly Pathogenic Avian Influenza virus [HPAI A(H5N1)] outbreak in the United States and Canada.
-The risk of transmission to humans is very low; there have been no reported human cases in the U.S. So far, there is no evidence that the disease is spread by bird feeders, but experts are advising hobbyists to air on the side of caution.
+So far, there has been no evidence that the disease is spread by bird feeders.

 READ: Jenna McCullough, WBFI Partnered Researcher on What is bird flu and how does it spread?